carljmosca/netbeans-macos-bundle/README.md

 When I originally put this little project together it was intended to be a tempoary quick way to get NetBeans installed on a Mac.
 I did not anticipate the amount of feedback I have received (which is very much appreciated) and that has caused me to make a few changes along the way.

+Java should be installed before running either of the installation scripts.

 Thank you to Geertjan Wielenga for putting this [video](https://www.youtube.com/watch?v=I8gdC7BBtbs) together.
 He has, to me, been a very positive face to NetBeans and the Java community for a long time.